SAMPLINGEVENT

 収集方法

-Quality Control To maintain survey quality, two experienced investigators carried out the surveys.
-In January, 2016, and January and December, 2019, in accordance with the Taiwan New Year Bird Count, other volunteers took part in the survey.
+Quality Control To maintain survey quality, several experienced investigators carried out the surveys.
+In January, 2016, and January and December, 2019, and January , 2020-2022 in accordance with the Taiwan New Year Bird Count, other volunteers took part in the survey.
 To reduce errors while documenting the recorded data, if the bird species was rarely observed or the quantity recorded was abnormal, we reconfirmed the details with the investigators.
-The classification system employed was the eBird Taxonomy v2019 (Clemnets et al. 2019), and the Chinese names of the birds were referenced from the Checklist of the Birds of Taiwan (Yang et al. 2020).
+The classification system employed was the eBird Taxonomy v2022 (Clemnets et al. 2022), and the Chinese names of the birds were referenced from the Checklist of the Birds of Taiwan (Ding et al. 2023).

 Method step description: